Welcome

 • The deed of assignment is executed and dated.

-• Apportionments are calculated and settled.
+• Apportionments are calculated and settled (with any agreed retention for service charge reconciliation).

 • The assignee pays any premium or consideration due.